aliumujib/SwipeToRefresh/README.md

 SwipeToRefreshLayout
 ================

-Simple SwipetoRefresh viewgroup that allows you to add custom images and animations., and swipe in both directions
+Simple SwipetoRefresh viewgroup that allows you to add custom images and animations and swipe in both directions

 To include in your project, add this to your build.gradle file:
 ```